tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-05-Ins_Confidence_Intervals.md

 Walk through the solution and highlight the following:

 * In the context of general statistics, a confidence interval is a value range of a frequency distribution that contains a specific percentage of the overall sample (or data set).
-For example, a `95.44%` confidence interval would be a range of values of which `95.44%` of all data points in the sample are contained.
-The image below expresses the x-axis as the number of standard deviations away from the mean, and the corresponding percentage of data points that would fall within each range.
+For example, a `95%` confidence interval would be a range of values of which `95%` of all data points in the sample are contained.
+The image below expresses the x-axis as the range of values that deviate from the mean (standard deviation).

   ![confidence-interval-probability-distribution](Images/confidence-interval-probability-distribution.png)